top of page

 4. Add Links (Optional)

-These can extend your cluster sort of like mini-cell towers.
-T-Beam Supreme is a good option and is available on Amazon, AliExpress, and Rokland for ~$50.
+These can extend your cluster and double as GPS trackers.
+T-Beam Supreme is a good option and is available on Amazon, AliExpress, and Rokland.
 You will also need to purchase an 18650 flat-ended rechargeable battery (Amazon, AliExpress).

 Enclosures are also available on Etsy, or print your own.